Why Does Lyme Disease Mimic MS or Fibromyalgia?

 Can Lyme disease be mistaken for MS?

 Yes.
-Neurologic Lyme disease can resemble MS, particularly in early or atypical cases where MRI findings show white matter changes.
+Neurologic Lyme disease can resemble MS, particularly when MRI findings show nonspecific white matter changes.

 Can someone have both Lyme disease and fibromyalgia or MS?

 Yes.
-These conditions can coexist, though differentiating symptoms requires careful clinical evaluation and appropriate testing.
+These conditions can coexist, although differentiating symptoms requires careful clinical evaluation and appropriate testing.

 Related Reading